PeachyDB-Inc/PeachyDB/README.md

 ## 19. Interference with Server Containers
 Please **DO NOT** directly interfere with server containers or attach to them.
 Try to utilize only the APIs and tools provided.
 This is because there are workarounds for known issues in place, which if broken can cause the database to be unrecoverable, and you will have no option but to rejoin the node in the cluster, which is going to waste too much time and resources sending all the data back and catching up.
 This will also degrade the performance of the cluster during the joining.

-## 20. AWS Instance Types for Database Servers
+## 20. AWS Instance Types for Database Servers, Clients
 Currently, our product works only with i3 and i3en AWS instances for database servers.
 AWS Spot instances should **NOT** be utilized with production clusters because the i3 instances (which are required for performance) will lose their database if the instance is stopped or terminated.
 For experimental clusters, spot instances can be utilized.
 AWS recommends i3 instances (or similar) with local SSDs for storage, for running databases such as Cassandra/DynamoDB.
 Other instances **DO NOT** perform well in some usage scenarios.
 Additionally, if you were to utilize Spot instances together with EBS storage, the storage costs would also add up quickly (you have to make a detailed calculation to figure out if there would be a significant difference in the two approaches for your use case.
 This is just for your knowledge; we **DO NOT** support EBS usage due to its poor performance for the usage scenarios of our product).

 - **20.a)** Server instances are either i3 instances or i3en instances, and the cluster is composed of the same kind of instances so all nodes have roughly the same capability.
 For now, this is a requirement; later we can change this.
 In production, server instances have to be either reserved or on-demand.
 They cannot be SPOT instances.
 Additionally, we have also observed difficulty obtaining Spot instances sometimes; this may be specific to our usage, your experience might be different.
 (If you want to utilize Spot instances in production, you have to somehow guarantee that the instances will not get stopped/terminated because that will lead to data loss, and additionally, with enough such stopped instances, the product will stop working.
 We don't know if there is some way to guarantee this in AWS.).